top of page

 Meditation can often bring past life memories to the surface, especially for those who meditate regularly.

-Have you ever been driving, folding laundry, or staring out the window and felt like you were suddenly “somewhere else”?
+Have you ever been driving, folding laundry, or staring out the window, only to feel like you were suddenly “somewhere else”?
 In those moments, your mind has shifted into a light trance without you realizing it.
-Just like in dreams and meditation, your conscious guard is down and your subconscious is free to bring forward memories it’s been holding onto.
+Just like in dreams and meditation, your conscious guard is down, allowing your subconscious to bring forward memories it has been holding onto.

-These glimpses can offer insight into your current life:
+These glimpses can offer valuable insights into your current life:

 Woman journaling, past life regression in Gilbert, AZ.